mvallieres/radiomics-develop/README.md

 # Welcome to _radiomics-develop_!

-This is a private repository dedicated to the development of programming code for new radiomics applications via collaborative work with other scientific colleagues.
-I really look forward to work with you!
-Please do not hesitate to contact me if you have any question: Martin Vallières, +33 7 67 13 14 86, mart.vallieres@gmail.com
+This is a repository dedicated to the development of programming code for new radiomics applications (IBSI compliant!) via collaborative work with other scientific colleagues.
+I look forward to work with you!
+Please do not hesitate to contact me if you have any question: Martin Vallières, 1-514-839-0248, mart.vallieres@gmail.com

 ## Recent developments
 - IBSI calibration test -- Phase 2: Image processing with CT data (June 2018)